mapmanager/mapmanager.github.io/_posts/2015-04-20-time-series-panel.md

 ---

-The time-series panel provides an interface to load, save and browse Map Manager time-series (maps).
+The time-series panel provides an interface to create, edit, open, and save Map Manager time-series (maps).

 Open the time-series panel using the menu 'MapManager &rarr; Time Series'

 Loaded maps are listed on the left and when a map is selected, its time-points (stacks) are listed on the right.
+Double-click a map to display a [map plot][map-plot], likewise, double-click a stack to display a [stack][stack] window.

 <IMG class="img-float-center" SRC="images/mm3/time-series/ts-big.png" WIDTH="700">